yhsiang/blog/content/posts/gcp-kms-sign-ethereum-txs.md

 We choose `asymmetric-signing` to be our purpose and protection level is hsm.
 The most important thing is the algorithm is `ec-sign-secp256k1-sha256`.
 Why can we use `ec-sign-secp256k1-sha256` to generate a signature in Ethereum?
 In ethereum, people usually use `keccak256` as the hash algorithm but not `sha256`.
 From [this comment](https://github.com/celo-org/optics-monorepo/discussions/598) we found in the github issues, we can still use `keccak256` into the `sha256` field.
 Even its name is `sha256` but actually it won't know what's the algorithm you use.

 ## Verify the signature
-Now we can write some code to verify the signature signed from GCP KMS.
+Now we can write some code to verify the signature signed from GCP.
 Before you test it, don't forget to generate a key file from GCP.
 Check [here](https://cloud.google.com/docs/authentication/production) to pass credentials to environment variable.

-When we retrieve the public key from GCP KMS, we need to use the DER-encoded ASN.1 to parse it.
+When we retrieve the public key from GCP, we need to use the DER-encoded ASN.1 to parse it.
 Especially see those asn1 related types, it's the most important part before we dig into the ethereum compatible signature.

 ```go
 import (